A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 They dared intimacy to solve their sex problem.

 Over the years, Peter and Paula earned the badge of what I call “intimacy warriors,” seeking out support for their sex and intimacy and fighting for their love and relationship.
-They learned how to rebuild sexual desire for Paula and bridge the “desire discrepancy” gap.
+They learned how to rebuild sexual desire for Paula and bridge the “desire discrepancy” gap through my Connection Sex framework.
 They got the tools and support to make sex an expression of their love for each other — and grow hotter and hotter over time.

 They are one of hundreds of couples I’ve successfully helped over the last decade to rescue and revive their relationships.